Designing Innovative Lessons and Activities for Mathematics Teaching (K–8)

 ❏ Explain how you plan to assess improvement in students' learning.III.
 Budget (One page maximum; table format)

 ❏ Include itemized budget, presented in line-item table format.

 ❏ If the total budget for a proposed project is greater than the grant maximum, indicate clearly what the grant funds will cover and what additional funding sources might be available to complete the total budget.

 ❏ Be specific and indicate how you would allocate $5,000 from this award to be used for expenses related to achieving the goals of the proposal.

 ❏ Include any in-kind or additional support for funding.IV.
 Background and Experience

-❏ Provide a maximum of one page in outline format for each of the primary grant leaders that includes formal education including the institution, type of degree, major, and minor and that date that each degree was granted for primary leaders.
+❏ Provide a maximum of one page in outline format for each of the primary grant leaders that includes formal education including the institution, type of degree, major, and minor and the date that each degree was granted.

 ❏ List anticipated participants, schools involved, teaching assignments and levels, and other pertinent information.V.
-Three (3) Letters of Recommendation (two elementary schools and one higher-education letter)
+Three (3) Letters of Recommendation (from two elementary school principals and one from higher-education)

 ❏ One-page maximum.